RaannaKasturi/WebsiteMonitor/README.md

 - [x] Setup auto website checker that checks the website after every few hours (3 Hours) <sup>[23/06/2024]</sup>
 - [x] Database connection to store data for long time [Store Webite and User Details] [Store Website Monitor Details] <sup>[25/06/2024]</sup>
 - [x] Receieve mails for website down <sup>[25/06/2024]</sup>
+- [ ] Create a single script which can be used to access all the data -- [ ] Domain
+      -- [ ] Code
+      -- [ ] Status
+      -- [ ] WebStatus
+      -- [ ] More Details
+      -- [ ] Screenshot
+      -- [ ] Screenshot URL
+- [ ] Integrate cronJob
+      -- [ ] Check all domain after 30 minutes
+      -- [ ] if domain is inactive/down for more then 10 times check at 1 hour intervals
+      -- [ ] if domain is inactive/down for more than 25 times check at 3 hours intervals
+      -- [ ] if domain is inactive/down for more than 50 times check at 6 hours intervals
+      -- [ ] if domain is inactive/down for more than 75 times check at 12 hours intervals
+      -- [ ] if domain is inactive/down for more than 192 times check at 24 hours intervals
 - [ ] Shift from Gradio UI to any other, preferably Django or ReactJS<br>
       ...Still Thinking.
 If you have any Ideas💡, ping me!